zbrozek/solarcar-batterypack/README.md

 ![Image of battery pack](assets/images/pack-in-progress.jpg)

 ## What is this?
-This is the mechanical assembly for a battery pack intended for solar cars competing in common races like ASC or WSC.
+This is the mechanical and electronic design for a battery pack intended for solar cars competing in common races like ASC or WSC.
 It's designed to be reasonably easy to fabricate and assemble, but without significantly compromising the quality of the design.

 ## Who are you?
 I'm Sasha Zbrozek and I was trained as an electrical engineer.
 I was on Stanford's solar car team from 2006 through 2010 and continue to participate with them and the broader solar car community from the comfort of my golden years.
 I have a normal day job that takes up most of my time, but we've all got to have hobbies.

 ## Why did you make this?
 I participated as a staff member in the 2025 Formula Sun Grand Prix and enjoyed working with the students immensely.
-I think the community would benefit from having more open-source hardware and software available for students to take, modify, and improve.
+I think the community would benefit from having more open-source content available for students to take, modify, and improve.

 And why a battery pack specifically?
 I felt that many cars under-engineered them and that there was a lot of room to try and introduce improvements that would have both performance and safety benefits for solar racing as a whole.

 ## Are you going to open-source the BMS too?
-When I get around to designing the cell monitoring board, I will open source that.
-No promises on the BMS main board, however.
-Those are pretty specific to each individual solar car.
-I will at least include a mechanical template for anyone who wants to design their own.
+I did!
+Check the "bms" folder.
+This is an expansive design with way more features that most teams are going to use.
+There's a lot of electronic content in there that teams might want to use even if they aren't using this design in its totality.
+Check out:
+- The MP6519 current regulator sheet for contactor coil economization.
+- The HV architecture page and its very-aggressive precharge.
+- The HV bleed page for an extremely simple DC bus safety enhancement implementation.

 ## Key design decisions and their motivations
 ### 32s9p arrangement